Symmetric Central Configurations in the Concave 4-Body Problem with Two Pairs of Equal Masses: Introduction

 where

 is the Newtonian potential and $r_{ij}=|q_i-q_j|$ is the mutual distance between the bodies $m_i$ and $m_j$.

-This set of equations possesses a kind of special solutions called homographic solutions, namely, each body moves on a similar Keplerian orbit, and the configuration remains the same up to symmetries.
-This particular shape is called a central configuration
+This set of equations admits a class of particular solutions called homographic solutions, namely, each body moves on a similar Keplerian orbit, and the configuration remains the same up to symmetry.
+This particular position $q=(q_1,\cdots,q_n)$ of the $n$ bodies is called a central configuration and a mathematical expression is shown as follows

 where $c=\frac{1}{\sum m_i}\sum \limits_{i=1}^n m_iq_i$ is the center of mass and $\lambda$ the configuration constant.
-The equations \eqref{cc} are invariant under translation, dilation, and rotation, and we say two central configurations are equivalent if they can be transformed from one to another by combining the above three operations.
+The equations \eqref{cc} are invariant under translation, dilation, and rotation, and we say two central configurations are equivalent if they can be transformed from one to another by combining the above three symmetric operations.

-The first two central configurations are found by Euler and Lagrange, who respectively constructed two classes of homographic solutions for the 3-body problem.
-These two central configurations are now named after them.
-In fact, according to Wintner \cite{wintner1941}, they are the only two types of central configurations of the 3-body problem.
+The first five central configurations are found by Euler and Lagrange, corresponding to three collinear central configurations and two equilateral triangle central configurations up to symmetry, respectively.
+These central configurations are now named after them.
 Similar questions are raised for the general case, which is known as the finiteness conjecture \cites{chazy1918, smale1998, wintner1941}: For any given $n$ positive masses, the number of equivalent classes of central configurations of the $n$-body problem is finite.
-The conjecture holds for $n=4$ \cites{hampton2006}, and for $n=5,6$, only generic results have been derived \cites{hampton2011, albouy2012, chang2024}.
+The conjecture holds for $n=4$ \cite{hampton2006}, and for $n=5$, only generic results have been derived \cites{albouy2012,hampton2011}.
+For $n=6$, despite the new progress that has been made in \cite{chang2024}, it remains considerably distant from achieving the generic result.
 Less is known for $n\geq7$.
-It also holds for some very particular shapes, such as the Moulton collinear central configurations \cite{moulton1910} for $n$ bodies, and some equal mass cases \cites{albouy1996,lee2009, moczurad2019}.
+It also holds for some very particular shapes, such as the collinear central configurations \cite{moulton1910} for $n$ bodies, and some equal mass cases \cites{albouy1996,lee2009, moczurad2019}.